vinothpandian/nasa-tlx-desktop/README.md

 ## Installation

-Download the executable from the links below:
+Download the executable from the links below

 * [Windows version][windows]
 * [Mac version][mac]